Zailer43/FZMM-Mod/README.md

 ## Head generator
 Modify skins in seconds and get the head instantly, you can add accessories like glasses, hats, helmets, masks, beards, etc.

-Disclaimer: the second layer of the original skin is removed (for now).

 <details>
 <summary>Images</summary>